eoincampbell/Qluent/README.md

 queue.DeleteMessage(result);
 ```

-This gets even more convoluted when you want to do something a little more complex
-with visibility timeouts, handling poison messages, etc. I wanted a way to simplify
-it.

 I'm also not a fan of the architectural decision in the SDK to leave settings like
 message visbility up to the developer to decide on at the call site.
 If you're
 going to create your queues and access them via a DI framework, I'd prefer to